Privacy preservation in continuous-time average consensus algorithm via deterministic additive obfuscation signals: Problem formulation

+When privacy of an agent $i\in\VV$ is preserved in accordance to Definition~\ref{df::privacy}, it means that there exists arbitrary number of execution of algorithm~\eqref{eq::consensus-modified} with arbitrary different reference values ${\mathsf{r}^i}'$ ($\left|{\mathsf{r}^i}'-\mathsf{r}^i\right| > \gamma$ for any $\gamma\in\real_{>0}$) for agent $i$ for which the signals received by the eavesdropper in all the executions are identical.
+Privacy preservation according to Definition~\ref{df::privacy} is stronger than the privacy preservation in stochastic approaches such as~\cite{mo2017privacy}, where even though the exact reference value is concealed, an estimate with a quantifiable confidence interval on the reference value can be obtained; see Section~\ref{sec::numeric} for more~discussion.

-We examine the privacy preservation properties of algorithm~\eqref{eq::consensus-modified} against non-collaborative malicious agents.
-The malicious agents are non-collaborative if they do not share their \emph{knowledge sets} with each other.
-The knowledge set of a malicious agent is the information that it can use to infer the private reference value of the other agents.
+We examine the privacy preservation properties of algorithm~\eqref{eq::consensus-modified} against non-collaborative eavesdroppers.
+The eavesdroppers are non-collaborative if they do not share their \emph{knowledge sets} with each other.
+The knowledge set of an eavesdropper is the information that it can use to infer the private reference value of the other agents.
 The extension of our results to collaborative agents is rather straightforward and is omitted for~brevity.
-Without loss of generality, we assume that agent $1$ is the malicious internal agent that wants to obtain the reference value of other agents in the network.
-At each time $t\in\real_{\geq0}$, the signals that are available to agent $1$ are For an external malicious agent, the available signals depend on what channels it intercepts.
-We assume that the external malicious agent can associate the intercepted signals to the corresponding agents.
+Without loss of generality, we assume that agent $1$ is the internal eavesdropper that wants to obtain the reference value of other agents in the network.
+At each time $t\in\real_{\geq0}$, the signals that are available to agent $1$ are For an external eavesdropper, the available signals depend on what channels it intercepts.
+We assume that the external eavesdropper can associate the intercepted signals to the corresponding agents.
 We represent the set of these signals with $\mathcal{Y}^{ext}(t)$.
-We assume that the malicious agent knows the graph topology.
-It is also rational to assume that the malicious agents are aware of the form of the necessary conditions on the admissible perturbation signals.
+We assume that the eavesdropper knows the graph topology.
+It is also rational to assume that the eavesdroppers are aware of the form of the necessary conditions on the admissible obfuscation signals.

 {

 }